PolicyCompFoundations/simple-rscript/README.md

 ### Cloning The Repository (making a local copy on your computer)

-1. Open your command line terminal and navigate to your Development folder
+1. Open your command line terminal and navigate to your Github folder

 	```
 	cd ~/Github/